IntersectMBO/cardano-node/doc/stake-pool-operations/retire_stakepool.md

 This means the earliest epoch for retirement is 52 (one in the future), and the latest is 69 (current epoch plus `eMax`).

-So for example, we can decide to retire in epoch 53.
+For example, we can decide to retire in epoch 53.

 #### Create deregistration certificate